mindwind/my-draft/note/english_phrases.md

 - lay sth bare  显示；揭露
   The decision was easy for the judge after the truth was laid bare.
+  This pierced me like a sword, and seemed to lay bare my private disloyalty.

 - lay sth aside 储蓄
   I lay money aside for the future.